 So now, imagine someone who could put architecture and urbanism back into a serious, popular, national conversation like it was with Johnson.
 Or after Gehry’s Guggenheim Bilbao.
 That would take something of a salesman.

-Let’s grant that Johnson’s professional influence wasn’t entirely pernicious – and I’m willing to agree with D Magazine‘s Peter Simek that much of it was pernicious.
+Let’s grant that Johnson’s influence on the profession wasn’t entirely pernicious – and I agree with D Magazine‘s Peter Simek that much of it was pernicious.
 But there’s still the question of his own artistry, much of it wasted or junky.
 For me, some of Johnson’s most affecting designs – the sunlit atrium in the Amon Carter Museum, MoMA’s Rockefeller Garden, the Glass House, Pennzoil Place, the sadly-unfinished, tucked-away Cathedral of Hope in Dallas – these designs achieve two things.
-One, they’re modernist as architecture but also as modernist sculpture: They’re like something by Brancusi or Moore or Arp.
-They seem perfectly shaped, self-contained and beautifully balanced.
+One, they’re modernist as architecture but also as modernist sculpture: They’re like something by Brancusi, Moore, Judd or Arp.
+They seem perfectly shaped, self-contained and beautifully balanced and proportioned.

 Bizarrely enough, they also have some element of serenity.
 Yes, serenity.
 An early review of Lamster’s book described his Philip Johnson as “often joyless.”
 True.
-Even when Johnson is crackling with energy and purpose, there’s usually an unpleasant edge to him – as if he couldn’t be happy unless he was putting something over on someone.
+Even when Johnson is crackling with energy and purpose, there’s an unpleasant edge to him.
+It’s as if he couldn’t be happy unless he was putting something over on someone.
 Or getting back at someone.
 Or defeating everyone else.

-But give the devil his due: In contemplating these spaces, their shapes, the light on them, I can imagine this jaded, hateful, insecure, brilliant man having at least fleeting moments of peace.
-A sense of the ‘inevitability’ of his best designs.
+But give the devil his due: In contemplating these architectural spaces, their shapes, the light on them, I can imagine this jaded, hateful, insecure, brilliant man having at least fleeting moments of peace.
+A sense of the ‘inevitability’ in his best designs.
+A serenity.